 But when you’re done reminiscing about the past, head on over to Franklin and embrace the Dickens of a Christmas event.

-This is a two-day festival that feature Charles Dickens stories, a Victorian-style Christmas Village, carriage rides, and over 200 dancers and musicians rocking to the Christmas spirit.
+This is a two-day Christmas festival that features Charles Dickens stories, a Victorian-style Christmas Village, carriage rides, and over 200 dancers and musicians rocking to the Christmas spirit.

 $202 a night